galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   - `http://<mspVM3-ip>:9002/reports/rwservlet/startserver`
   - You will get output `1|0` from the browser if the server is up.

-If you have setup Applcation Gateway for load balancing, add the private IP of your new machine to backend pool. then the Applicatin Gateway is able to managed the traffic to the new replicas.
+If you have setup Applcation Gateway for load balancing, add the private IP of your new machine to backend pool, to enable the applicatin gateway to managed the traffic to the new replicas.

 ## Configure Private Application Gateway